cortex-js/cortexjs.io/src/_pages/mathlive-guide-introduction.md

 </code-playground>

-Note that the HTML quirks mode is not supported.
-This means that the host page must use the strict mode, indicated by a `<!DOCTYPE html>` directive at the top of the page.{.notice--warning}
+**Caution** The HTML quirks mode is not supported.
+This means that the host page must use the strict mode, indicated by a `<!DOCTYPE html>` directive at the top of the page.
+Without it, the layout of the equations inside the mathfield may be incorrect.{.notice--warning}

 {% readmore "/mathlive/guides/interacting/" %}
-Next: <strong>Interacting with a Mathfield</strong>
+**Next:** <strong>Interacting with a Mathfield</strong>
 {% endreadmore %}